wso2/kubernetes-apim/README.md

-## Kubernetes and Helm Resources for WSO2 API Management
+# Kubernetes and Helm Resources for WSO2 API Management

-This repository contains Kubernetes and Helm Resources for container-based deployments of WSO2 API Management [deployment patterns](https://docs.wso2.com/display/AM260/Deployment+Patterns#DeploymentPatterns-WSO2APIManagerdeploymentpatterns).
+*This repository contains Kubernetes and Helm Resources for container-based deployments of WSO2 API Manager.*

 ## Kubernetes resources for API Management deployment patterns